ggarra13/mrv2/README.md

 - Editing
 - Pen and Tablet support on all platforms
 - OpenGL and Vulkan backends
-- Linux and Windows aarch64 (untested, only tested compilation)
+- Linux and Windows aarch64

 # Tutorials